-Of course I had to mess with it.
-Therefore all mistakes are mine.
+Edited by George5 Of course, I had to mess with it.
+Therefore all mistakes my fault.

 She had been a successful artist.
 Then her muse left her.
 The problems ended when she found a new (old) muse.

 Let’s begin with introductions.
-I am Chuck Thomas, I am 38, and married to Catherine Marie Thomas (nee Parker), 34.
+I am Chuck Thomas; I am 38 and married to Catherine Marie Thomas (nee Palmer), 34.
 We do not have children yet by her choice.

 I met Catherine in college.
 It was the second week of the fall semester.
 We were in a comparative religion class.
 The lecturer was not very good, but the course was one I was interested in.
 It also fulfilled a humanities requirement for graduation.

-I was older then most of the students, as I had served in the Army until I was medically discharged for making my commanding officer look like the jerk and asshole that he was.
-Rather than a court martial, I and the Captain were both medically discharged to avoid the embarrassment of an officer having sexual relations with an enlisted man’s 14 year old daughter.
+I was older than most of the students, as I had served in the Army until I was medically discharged for making my commanding officer look like the jerk and asshole that he was.
+Rather than a court-martial, I and the Captain were both medically discharged to avoid the embarrassment of an officer having sexual relations with an enlisted man’s 14-year-old daughter.
 The girl was screaming and I ran to see what if she needed help.
 I found the Captain and the girl naked pounding away in the bushes and she was not complaining, but screaming out her orgasm.

 I took pictures that showed both of them clearly.
 As I thought the guy was a complete waste of space, I showed the company chaplain and the girl’s father the pictures.
 The father seriously injured the Captain, and the chaplain turned me in as the instigator.
 (Don’t you love it how officers stick together).